Patient at Vegas hospital fatally stabs 1 person, wounds 2nd – KION546

 LAS VEGAS (AP) — A knife-wielding psychiatric patient fatally stabbed one person and wounded another inside a Las Vegas hospital Thursday, according to police.

 Metro Police said the stabbings occurred in the psychiatric ward of University Medical Center.
-They and called it an “isolated incident” and said the hospital remains open.
+They called it an “isolated incident” and said the hospital remained open.

 Police didn’t immediately identify the suspect except to say he’s in his 40s.